Arranging your visit

 - Laptops may be used for note-taking if they are battery operated or they are plugged into the sockets provided and do not trail wires.
 WiFi is available.

 - Visitors to the Archive are permitted to photograph items.
-We charge non-Friends £10.00 for a licence to take up to 20 photographs; Friends may take unlimited photographs free of charge.
+We charge non-Friends £30.00 for a licence to take an unlimited number of photographs on one day; Friends may take unlimited photographs free of charge.
 Flash photography is not permitted.
 We may ask to be given copies of the resulting images.

 - Portable scanners are not permitted.

 - Archive material can only be reproduced in any form or publication with permission.

 Identification and request of additional material on the day